russdanner/plugin-studio-trellowf/README.md

 # Trello Workflow Plugin for CrafterCMS

-Add a the ability to view and link to trello boards in your Studio project
+Add a the ability to view and link to Trello boards in your Studio project

 # Installation